trustedanalytics/space-shuttle-demo/README.md

 1. Web application asks backend application (space-shuttle-demo) for a anomalies chart.
 2. Space-shuttle-demo gets anomalies (classes different than 1) count per minute from InfluxDB.

-##Preparing the Scoring Engine model

-#### Uploading file to hdfs
-1. Go to TAP - `Data catalog` page
-1. Select `Submit Transfer` tab
-1. Select input type: `Local path`
-1. Select file you want to upload (a sample training data can be found here: [src/main/atkmodelgenerator/train-data.csv](src/main/atkmodelgenerator/train-data.csv))
-1. Enter `Title`
-1. Click `Upload`

-When upload will be completed, you could go to page `Data sets`.
-Then select your data set.
-Here field `targetUri` contain path to submitted file on hdfs.

-#### Creating TAP Analytics Toolkit model
-Atk model is necessary to create instance of [Scoring Engine](#scoring-engine) Go to `src/main/atkmodelgenerator` and run `python atk_model_generator.py hdfs://path_to_training_data` You can use example training data set from `src/main/client/shuttle_scale_cut_val.csv` You need to put this training data set on hdfs.
-Look at [putting file on hdfs](#uploading-file-to-hdfs) To run script correctly need to use `python 2.7` and install python package: `pip install trustedanalytics` You will need to enter Atk server url and credentials Result of this operation is url to Atk model on hdfs

-#### Scoring Engine
-To create Scoring Engine instance you will need [Atk model](#creating-atk-model).
-When you have the model prepared, you can create a new instance of Scoring Engine from Marketplace:
-1. Go to page `Marketplace`
-1. Select `TAP Scoring Engine` service offering
-1. Type name `space-shuttle-scoring-engine`
-1. Click `+ Add an extra parameter` and add Atk model url:
-  key: `TAR_ARCHIVE`
-  value: `hdfs://path_to_model`
-1. Click `Create new instance`

-Note: The TAR_ARCHIVE value (`hdfs://path_to_model`) is the result of [Creating Atk model](#creating-atk-model)

 ## Deploying application to TAP

 ### Manual deployment
+1. Upload the model to HDFS:
+   * Download already prepared model from [https://s3.amazonaws.com/trustedanalytics/v0.7.1/models/space-shuttle-model.tar](https://s3.amazonaws.com/trustedanalytics/v0.7.1/models/space-shuttle-model.tar)
+   * Login to TAP console and select `Data catalog` page in the navigation panel
+   * Select `Submit Transfer` tab
+   * Select input type: `Local path` and choose previously downloaded model
+   * Enter `Title`
+   * Click `Upload`

+   Alternatively, you can create TAP Analytics Toolkit model by yourself.
+Please refer to the [instructions](#creating-tap-analytics-toolkit-model).

 1. Create required service instances (if they do not exist already).
    Application will connect to these service instances using Spring Cloud Connectors.
 Note: If you use the recommended names of the required service instances they will be bound automatically with the application when it is pushed to Cloud Foundry.
 Otherwise, service instances names will need to be adjusted in `manifest.yml` file or removed from `manifest.yml` and bound manually after application is pushed to Cloud Foundry.
     1. Instance of InfluxDB (recommended name: `space-shuttle-db`)
     1. Instance of Zookeeper (recommended name: `zookeeper`)
     1. Instance of Gateway called (recommended name: `space-shuttle-gateway`)
-    1. Instance of Scoring Engine with recommended name: `space-shuttle-scoring-engine` (created in [Scoring Engine](#scoring-engine) paragraph)
+    1. Instance of Scoring Engine with recommended name: `space-shuttle-scoring-engine`.
+Instructions below describe how to create the Scoring Engine service instance.

+   To create Scoring Engine service instance take the following actions:
+     * Select `Marketplace` tab in TAP Console navigation panel
+     * Select `TAP Scoring Engine` service offering
+     * Type name `space-shuttle-scoring-engine`
+     * Click `+ Add an extra parameter` and add TAP Analytics Toolkit model url:
+        key: `uri`
+        value: `hdfs://path_to_model`
+     * Click `Create new instance`

 1. Create Java package:
   ```